msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 A couple of interesting Japanese study resources I found while studying were Nihongo Con Teppei - A Japanese Podcast for Intermediates, and the second was Matt vs Japan's Youtube channel.
 Before you say "this asshole I knew it, filthy AJATTer" hear me out.

 When I first started listening to [Nihongo Con Teppei](http://teppeisensei.com/) I could hardly follow much of what he was saying, but if I listened and listened again, every subsequent listen I could pick up more and more.
 This was the one resource that I truly felt improved my Japanese more than anything else in terms of speaking and understanding casual Japanese.
 I can not recommend this podcast enough to low intermediates all the way to lower advanced learners. **THIS PODCAST HELPED ME COMMUNICATE IN JAPANESE MORE THAN ANYTHING ELSE**.
-In terms of time spent listening to real-life results with my Japanese, nothing else that I used to study compares. ありがとうございました　鉄平先生！
+In terms of time spent listening to real-life results with my Japanese, nothing else that I used to study compares. ありがとうございました, 鉄平先生！

 The second resource is Matt's channel, and up until this point I had laughed in the face of the Ajatt-ers because I was living the real AJATT (All Japanese All The Time).
 A few things he said really changed my whole perspective on studying Japanese.
 The first was that you could become fluent in Japanese without speaking a word which basically means your Japanese level is a function of your input NOT your output.
-The second was that the process to become actually be REALLY fluent.
-Not Benny fucking...
+The second was that the process to become **truly** fluent, not Benny fucking...
 I mean snake oil salesman fluent, was actually around 3-4 years, at the bare minimum.

 And Teppei Sensei was saying the same thing, his perspective was almost the exact same at Matt's.
 A very simple message "you want to be fluent in Japanese?"
 The answer "Just listen".
 That's it.
 So simple but it blew my fucking mind.
 These were people who were very fluent in their target language, people who dedicated a big portion of their lives to language learning.
 Here I was practicing Kanji, reading manga, doing grammar exercises, listening to people explain Japanese concepts in English.
 But I had neglected the most important thing - listening to Japanese.

 Sure I was listening to Japanese at work, but I wasn't listening to anything really comprehensible or aimed at beginners or intermediates.
-I was either listening to kids talk about nonsense or was listening to full blown Japanese-Japanese Keigo office speak.
+I was either listening to kids talk about nonsense or was listening to full blown Japanese-to-Japanese Keigo office speak.

-After this revelation, I didn't really change the way I studied Japanese because I had optimized my study schedule to destroy the JLPT N2 and 5 months later I did just that.
+After this revelation, I didn't really change the way I studied Japanese because I had optimized my study schedule to destroy the JLPT N2, and 5 months later I did just that.
 I scored 112/160 a solid pass.
 I had done the impossible (well at the least the improbable).
 I did what the Reddit Senseis, the internet gurus, the online community told me what it took to become fluent.
 Can you guess if I was finally fluent?
 Short answer - nope.

 ![I did it, I could officially brag on the internet that I knew Japanese](./jlpt.png)

 Long answer - I could read basic articles, I could hold basic conversations, I could finally start to understand the world around me, I could do *almost* everything on my own without a translator.
 I could live in this Japanese world and function.
 But I still sucked, I still had to concentrate with the force of Piccolo firing a special beam cannon every time I listened to someone speak, I couldn't understand native Japanese people speaking to each other, it took me 10x longer to read something than a Japanese person.
 This was fluent?
 Surely no one would consider this fluent?
 If I were to compare myself to a child I was about a 4-year-old in terms of listening and about a 8-year-old in terms of reading.
 Maybe not even that.

 ## Stage 4 - Okinawa - the final-est frontier!?!?
-(1.5 - 2 years)
+(1.5 - ~2 years)

 After all this JLPT stuff.
-I was tired of my job and not sure about my life in Japan, whether I wanted to make this my home or not, and decided it was time to go home and regroup, but not before one final hurray in Okinawa.
+I was tired of my job and not sure about my life in Japan, whether I wanted to make this my home or not, and decided it was time to go home and regroup, but not before one final hurray in Okinawa and finish the rest of the time left on my visa.

 Up until this point, I feel like I worked just about as hard as one can in a year and a half's time.
 Even though my study tactics had not been perfect I had still put in the time and I think I had it figured out now.
 I needed to be in an environment with **no english**.
 So I decided the best place for my study-cation was the island of Ishigaki.